-- It has brought closeness and created confidence from the members of public towards the Police which has enhanced free flow of criminal intelligence. - By enhancing Community Policing, members of the public now know what Police are doing and this is no longer a secret as each group know what the other is doing for the sole purpose of providing security to the community. - Community policing has assisted and ensured that security of the members of public is addressed whereby peace prevails and development is achieved in the country at large.
+- It has brought members of public close to the Police and this has resulted in reduction of crimes committed, - It has brought closeness and created confidence from the members of public towards the Police which has enhanced free flow of criminal intelligence. - By enhancing Community Policing, members of the public now know what Police are doing and this is no longer a secret as each group know what the other is doing for the sole purpose of providing security to the community. - Community policing has assisted and ensured that security of the members of public is addressed whereby peace prevails and development is achieved in the country at large.